Dehydrated Chili Mac – Making Dehydrated Meals for Camping

 • Heavy-duty paper towels

-• Labeling materials such as masking tape and waterproof all-weather pen
+• Labeling materials (masking tape, waterproof all-weather pen)

 dehydrated chili mac ingredients | best foods to dehydrate for long term storage | dehydrating food for long term storage | dehydrated food recipes for long term storage | dehydrating meals for long term storage | food dehydrator for long term storage